Kimetsu logoKimetsu

 • PreToolUse -> kimetsu brain pretool-hook: if the command strongly matches a stored failure_pattern or convention, warn first.

-Discipline keeps this near-zero-cost: lexical-FTS-only retrieval, a high score floor (0.45; 0.35 for a repeated failing command), one capsule max, per-session dedup, and a refractory window between injections.
+Discipline keeps this near-zero-cost: lexical-FTS-only retrieval, one capsule max, per-session dedup, and a refractory window between injections.
 When nothing clears the bar, the hook prints nothing.
 Per-session state lives outside the repo under ~/.kimetsu/cache/ and is GC'd after 7 days.

 Proactive hooks install by default; pass --no-proactive to skip them.